All Offices Ordered CLOSED

 The signing authority is the District Clerk.
 The digital signature bearing the identity and authority of the Clerk is used to sign the document electronically.

-The cost is $5.00 for certification, $1.00 per page for the first 10 pages, and $0.10 for each additional page, in accordance with Texas Government Code §51.318(b)(7)(A)(iii)(a)(b).
-An additional $6.00 service fee applies for electronic copies obtained through e-Certify.
+The cost of an electronic certified copy is $5.00 for certification, plus a copy fee of $1.00 for the first 10 pages and $0.10 for each additional page thereafter, in accordance with Texas Government Code §51.318(b)(7)(A)(iii)(a)(b).
+An additional $6.00 e-Certify service fee applies for electronic copies obtained through e-Certify.

 Example: